← Back to blog

 How much does an agency retainer cost compared to AI marketing for ecommerce?

-What is the average DTC profit margin in 2026?
+What is a healthy DTC profit margin?

 When does AI marketing outperform a traditional agency?

 AI marketing outperforms traditional agencies on execution speed, content volume, and consistency.
 It produces more content at lower cost with no management overhead, 24/7 execution, and no brand voice drift.
-Where agencies still win: complex multi-channel strategy for $500K+/month brands, influencer partnerships requiring human relationship management, and PR work that depends on industry connections.
+Where agencies still win: complex multi-channel strategy for large, established brands, influencer partnerships requiring human relationship management, and PR work that depends on industry connections.

 How do I measure whether my agency retainer is worth the cost?